Annagoo Taleex naal: Aftermath

 By the end of the poem, Ismail Mire coins the term Tima soohanlow, meaning "braided hair" to describe his war-horse Tuurre.

-Response poem: Beyond these voices
+Response poem: Beyond these Voices

-In response to the death of Richard Corfield, and in response to the Darawiish poems, the British war correspondent Francis Prevost published a book on the life of Richard Corfield, as well as a poem called Beyond these Voices, as a counter to the mocks of Darawiish poems.
+In response to the death of Richard Corfield, and in response to the Darawiish poems, the British war correspondent Francis Prevost published a book on the life of Richard Corfield, containing a poem by Sidney Low called Beyond these Voices, as a counter to the mocks of Darawiish poems.
 The first few lines of the poem commemorating Richard Corfield's death are as follows: